fedeghe/malta/README.md

     malta templateFile outDirectory

 - **templateFile**
 is the base template used as base file.
 That file must be relative to the path from where You start Malta.
+Note that the extension will be inherited by output files.

 - **outDirectory**
 is the folder where the output files will be written in.
 That path must be relative to path from  where You start Malta.